 Options trading is very unique and often difficult to learn for beginners.

-In the 2-part video series below, we give you the foundation and step by step guide on how to trade options, learn option strategies and how you can generate income trading options.
+In this free 2-part Options Trading video series, we will give you the foundation and step by step guide on how to trade options, learn option strategies and how you can generate income trading options.

 (Transcript for the video is below Part 2)

-In Part 2 of our Intro to Options trading course below, you’ll learn how and why to buy call and put options, and how they can benefit your trading.
+In Part 2 of our free Intro to Options Trading course, you’ll learn how and why to buy call and put options, and how they can benefit your trading.

 Call and put options are the basic building blocks of all option strategies, so getting this down is crucial.
 This is our in-depth beginner’s guide to options trading.